Abhis-123/mini-task2/project-1.md

 #### Final ideation
-So finally taking the budget into account we are choosing following products 1.SparkFun Electronics GPS-14030,2.Aurdino Uno 3.HC-12 and the final cost will be around 60$(4+11+45)  connect battery(we can choose any from 3-7 volt)  to GPS ,aurdino and HC-12 transreciever in such a way that data from gps should be refined in Microconttroller (Aurdino) and then
+So finally taking the budget into account we are choosing following products 1.SparkFun Electronics GPS-14030,2.Aurdino Uno 3.HC-12 and the final cost will be around 60$(4+11+45)  connect battery(we can choose any from 3-7 volt)  to GPS ,aurdino and HC-12 transreciever in such a way that data from gps should be refined in Microconttroller (Aurdino) and then to HC-12 for transmission for recieving we use the HC-12 reciever and then the datab will be converted to maps  readable file by online platforms .
+And after that we have completed the project .